zoefraz/ts-clinic-website/team.md

 title: Team

 hero_title: "Our Team"
-hero_text: "Meet the team dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders."
+hero_text: "Meet our multi-disciplinary team of healthcare professionals with expertise in TSC here to support you, your child and your family."

 ## Below the --- you write the page text.
 Remember, this is Markdown -> https://www.markdownguide.org/cheat-sheet